Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 8 –

-Hospitalization rates remain the third in the state in Region 8, reporting 58 as of Friday.
-ICU bed availability is at 19% and hospital beds at 17%, both of which are below the 20% threshold.
+Hospitalization rates remain the third in the state in Region 8, reporting 713 COVID-19 patients as of Saturday.
+ICU bed availability is at 19.3% and hospital beds at 16.6%, both of which are below the 20% threshold.

 Counties in Region 8 include DuPage and Kane.